bodhgaya

 Which are the most famous monasteries in Bodhgaya?

-Though all monasteries are worth exploring, some of the most famous ones are Mahabodhi Temple, Thai Monastery, Royal Bhutan Monastery, Indosan Nippon Japanese Temple, Chinese Temple, Burmese Vihara Monastery and Vietnamese Temple.
+Though all monasteries are worth exploring, some of the most famous ones are the Mahabodhi Temple, Thai Monastery, Royal Bhutan Monastery, Indosan Nippon Japanese Temple, Chinese Temple, Burmese Vihara Monastery and Vietnamese Temple.

 How many days are enough to see Bodhgaya?